Electoral alliance: Combination of lists

-The possibility of combination of party lists for elections existed in the Dutch electoral system between 1973 and June 2017 as a weak form of electoral alliance between two parties.
-It was abolished in June 2017 after being earlier abandoned for Senate elections.
+Dutch elections from 1973 to 2017 allowed for electoral alliances between two parties where both parties would nominate a combined party list.
+This practice, called the lijstverbinding, was abolished in June 2017 after being earlier abandoned for Senate elections.

-In a system of proportional representation not all seats are immediately divided, some seats remain undivided remainder seats.
-In the Netherlands these are allocated by the D'Hondt method.
-This method strongly favours larger parties (often smaller parties get no remainder seats, whereas the three largest parties get two each).
-But if smaller parties form an alliance their votes are added up for the distribution of seats, so this increases their chances of getting one.
-With a lijstverbinding or kartel two parties can pool their votes in order to gain more remainders seats.

-Often these two parties are ideologically related, in the 2003 general elections for example the Socialist Party and GreenLeft formed a lijstverbinding.
+Typically, the parties in a coalition are ideologically related.
+For example, in the 2003 general elections, the Socialist Party and GreenLeft formed a lijstverbinding.
 In the 2004 European elections the social-democratic PvdA and GreenLeft formed a lijstverbinding.
-The Orthodox Protestant Reformed Political Party and Christian Union also usually form a lijstverbinding.
+The Orthodox Protestant Reformed Political Party and Christian Union have also formed a lijstverbinding in the past.

 Common list

 In a common list two or more political parties share a list and often have a common political programme for the election.
 The participating political parties are identifiable for the voters because the names of these parties are mentioned on the voting paper.
-It is similar to electoral fusion.
+It is similar to electoral fusion as voters give their votes to specific candidates on the list.

+Philippines

+Philippine Senate elections since 1987 have been primarily contested by multi-party electoral alliances, with guest candidates if an alliance is not able to complete a 12-person slate.
+Slates having guest candidates is seen as a weakness of finding candidates within their ranks.
+This has been a feature of midterm elections, where there are usually two or three major coalitions, with presidential elections years having major presidential candidates putting up their own senatorial slates.